Alexey-T/pyPhpTree/readme.md

 # pyPhpTree module

 Module is a tiny parser of PHP source code, which finds lines with "class"/"function" declarations.
-It reads PHP code only inside `<? ... ?>` tags (any count of fragments in one file), and outside of `/* ... */` and `// ...` comments, and outside of `'...'` strings (multi-line strings supported, escape backslash should work).
+It reads PHP code only inside `<? ... ?>` tags (any count of fragments in one file), and outside of `/* ... */` and `// ...` comments, and outside of single/double-quoted strings (multi-line strings supported, escape backslash supported).

+# API

 Function `get_headers(filename, lines)` finds all classes/functions, in given "lines" list, and gets tuples: